sligodave/sublime_remote_open/README.md

 	Remote Open: Stop Listening

+*NOTE:*
+You can also set the server to start automatically when Sublime Starts using the "listen_on_startup" setting.

 ### Client / Remote Open command

 With Sublime Text open and the Remote Open server listening on your local machine.